-Trumpet Flowers, San Antonio Riverwalk, Texas –12 x 16 inches value study in progress, Tombo pen wash on 140 lb.
+Angel’s Trumpet value study, San Antonio Riverwalk, Texas –12 x 16 inches Tombo pen wash on 140 lb.
 WC paper.

 The Tombo pen is a two-in-one water-soluble marker available in colors as well as black.
 One tip is medium-fine and the other looks and behaves like a Chinese paintbrush, where thickness of lines can be controlled.
 What’s more difficult to control is that black once it’s on the page!
-The edge of the ledges on the bridge here were much brighter, but I couldn’t lighten them without making a mess of the surrounding areas, so they are OK.
 It’s something to pay attention to when painting the colored version.

-Watching the water striders in the pond in our back yard, and the perception changed a little, like it does seeing the expanse of the Grand Canyon or driving toward mountains.
-Interesting that something alive is so weightless, yet with enough mass to be able to walk on water.
-Click here to see more photography.
+Watching the water-striders in the pond in our back yard pond.
+Interesting that it is so weightless, yet with enough mass to be able to walk on water.